Difference Between a Federal Direct Subsidized and Unsubsidized Student Loan

 Federal Direct Subsidized Loan

-A Federal Direct Subsidized Loan is offered to a student based on his or her financial need.
+A Federal Direct Subsidized Loan is offered to undergraduate students based on his or her financial need.

-- Federal Direct Subsidized Loans first disbursed on or after July 1, 2013 and before July 1, 2014 the federal government will not pay the interest during the loan’s six month grace period, per the federal government’s Consolidated Appropriation Act of 2012.
-The federal government will, however, still pay the interest for the borrower if he or she is enrolled at least half-time or has obtained an authorized deferment.
+Note: Federal Direct Subsidized Loans first disbursed on or after July 1, 2012 and before July 1, 2014 the federal government will not pay the interest during the loan’s six month grace period, per the federal government’s Consolidated Appropriation Act of 2012.

-- For periods of enrollment on or after July 1, 2013, graduate and professional students cannot receive a Federal Direct Subsidized Loan per the federal government’s Budget Control Act of 2011.
+As of July 1, 2012, graduate and professional students are not eligible to borrow a Federal Direct Subsidized Loan according to the federal government’s Budget Control Act of 2011.

 Federal Direct Unsubsidized Loan